 - Cool mist dehumidifiers use less electricity.
 Because they do not heat the water before it is dispersed, these humidifiers are generally more economical to run.

 - They are safe to use.
 Cool mist humidifiers are safer because there is no hot water present.
-This makes them safer to use around children and pets without worrying about scalding or hot water accidents.
+This makes them safer to use around children and pets without worrying about scalding water accidents.
 This is why cool mist humidifiers are popular in children’s nurseries and bedrooms compared to warm mist humidifiers.